confirm-archive/evaluation-challenges/fullstack/README.md

 - Docker

-The goal of this challenge is to create a simple system that accepts image uploads, processes them and stores them in `minio` (equivalent to S3).
-There already exists a `docker-compose.yml`, along with an example python script that contains the core logic to transform the image.
+The goal of this challenge is to create a simple system that accepts image uploads, processes them and stores them in something like S3.
+There already exists a `docker-compose.yml` file that sets up `minio` and `rabbitmq`, along with an example python script that contains the core logic to transform the image.
+Feel free to use all or none.

 Test vectors are provided below.
 Make sure you understand the diagram before beginning.